 Specific Performance

-If damages won’t suffice as a legal remedy, a non-breaching party might seek a specific-performance remedy.
-If this occurs, the breaching party must perform a duty under a court order.
 If more traditional damages, like monetary compensation, would not restore a non-breaching party to the original state, a specific performance could be necessary.
-A specific performance could include a breaching party’s performing the original duties of a contract.
+A specific performance could include a breaching party’s being required by the court to perform the original duties under the contract.

 Breach of contract cases often come down to an argument between parties.
-A party that allegedly breached a contract often will not agree with the accusation and can take issue with any part of the plaintiff’s claims.
+If you have been accused of breaching a contract and do not agree with the accusation, our attorneys can take issue with any part of the plaintiff’s claims.

-When two parties have a contract and then there’s an alleged breach of contract, the non-breaching party has a duty to take steps to mitigate damages that result from that breach.
-The plaintiff, it could be argued, might have failed to mitigate those damages.
+If a plaintiff claims breach of contract, that party has a duty to mitigate damages that could result from that breach.
+One defense that could be argued is that the plaintiff failed to mitigate those damages.

 Fraud and Breach of Contract

-While fraud and breach of contract can be two different things, contract fraud can also occur.
-When one party enters into an agreement and presents false, misleading, or deceptive information to the other party, that would be grounds for contract fraud.
-In order to prove fraud, the alleged guilty party must be aware of the misrepresentation of factual material and must be willfully attempting to deceive the other party.
+While fraud and breach of contract can be two different things, contract fraud can also occur along with contract breach.
+Contract fraud occurs when one party enters into an agreement and presents false, misleading, or deceptive information to the other party or conceals information that should have been disclosed because the other party relies on such information.
+In order to prove fraud, it must be shown that the alleged guilty party was aware of the misrepresentation of factual material and was willfully attempting to deceive the other party.

 How Do You Handle Breach of Contract?
-Consult an Expert Attorney.
+Get Help from Our Business Attorneys.

 ALL YOUR LEGAL NEEDS